freerange/site/soups/show-and-tell/show-and-tell-27.snip.markdown

 He's currently indexing all the content of the book but can imagine a further improvement where he ignores things like the table of contents and notes.

-Fortunately, Edward was able to appease our need for chess related things by showing us results for ["first square of the chessboard"][first-square-of-the-chessboard] and ["Freestyle chess"][freestyle-chess] (apparently combinations of humans and computers playing against each other!)
+Fortunately, Edward was able to appease our need for chess related things by showing us results for ["first square of the chessboard"][first-square-of-the-chessboard] and ["Freestyle chess"][freestyle-chess] (which is apparently combinations of humans and computers playing against each other!)

 Edward includes his Amazon affiliate link on the links to the books that appear in his search results.
 I was interested to hear that Amazon don't attempt to redirect the visitor to the Amazon store for their country and always send them to amazon.com instead.
 Apparently there are third party libraries that offer this functionality but they do so at the cost of injecting their own affiliate links every so often.

-Edward worked at the Internet Archive working on similar book scanning problems so has some experience.

 [first-square-of-the-chessboard]: https://edwardbetts.com/monograph/first_square_of_the_chessboard
 [freestyle-chess]: https://edwardbetts.com/monograph/Freestyle_chess